Using Wood Well

 L2 URR Explorer

-Scatter plot and box plot for frame-level analysis of 9 projects.
-Explore URR, BIO volume, and WUI at frame and floor level.
+Scatter plot and box plot for frame-level analysis of 56 projects.
+Explore Use Renewal Rate (URR), BIO volume percentage, and Wood Usage Intensity at frame and floor level.

 Level 2